Rockhurst University: History

 Sedgwick Hall was constructed in 1914, allowing the opening of high school classes, and college classes began in 1917, all held within the same building.
 The first Rockhurst University students were all taught by Alphonse Schwitalla.
 The first class graduated in 1921.
 In 1939, Rockhurst was granted accreditation by the North Central Association.
-In 1969 all divisions of Rockhurst became coeducational.
-In 1999, Rockhurst College officially changed its name to Rockhurst University.
+In 1969, all divisions of Rockhurst became coeducational.
+Its name change to Rockhurst University became official on July 1, 1999.
 In October 2006, Rockhurst officially installed its fourteenth president, Thomas Curran, a Catholic priest and the school's first non-Jesuit president.
 In May 2015, Curran took his finals vows to become a Jesuit.
 Rockhurst and Research College of Nursing jointly announced in 2018 that they were ending their partnership.
 In 2020, Saint Luke's College of Health Sciences merged with Rockhurst University to form the Saint Luke's College of Nursing and Health Sciences at Rockhurst University.